IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 ArchiMate's definition of Function as a collection of behaviors lacks sufficient distinction from its definition of Process.
 SEAMF addresses this by introducing the concept of Process Family - a classification category rather than a behavioral element.

-An Agent is an Operating Asset which is able to participate actively to Behaviors, to produce and react to Outcome Events.
+An Agent Type is an Operating Asset Type which is able to participate actively to Behavior Types, to produce and react to Outcome Events.

-1. Agents participate to Action Processes (Active Participant) and/or conduct Action Processes (Performed Process).
+1. Agent Types participate to Action Process Typees (Active Participant) and/or conduct Action Process Typees (Performed Process).

-2. Agents participate to Interaction Process (Scenario Participant) describing how they interact with other Agents.
+2. Agent Types participate to Interaction Process Type (Scenario Participant) describing how they interact with other Agent Types.

-These actions and interactions define Agents boundaries described by Service Interfaces.
+These actions and interactions define Agent Types boundaries described by Service Interfaces.

 References: